bl4drnnr/4b-bot/README.md

 ### Technical description

 Telegram bot that has been created using telegram API with Python `pyTelegramBotAPI`.
 The communication beteen telegram bot and API has been implemented with `requests` package on bot side and `Express.js` HTTP server by server side.
 As database was used `postgresql` and `knex.js` as query builder (communication with database functionality was implemented with `JavaScript`, not `TypeScript`, as the rest of the project).

+### Functional description

+There are a couple of functionalities that have been implemented and that allow user to own and manage his own crypto wallets.